Shicheng-Liu/ardrone_PSU/src_adv/README.md

 ```

 Now you should be able to write your own scripts.
 We will provide some advanced usages in this directory.

+## Logging policies
+You can control the way of logging by the following methods: Use `loglevel` parameter or `logfile` parameter withing the `olympe.Drone` action.

+`loglevel` will let you set a level (Criticla, warning, report, etc.) that you desire.
+For our examples, we will be using 2.

+`logfile` will let you create a log file at a place where you directed to.
+Here is an example `logfile=open("/tmp/drone.log", "a+")`.

+However, it is quite intersting to see what's going on.

+## Using Olympe asynchronously